Jewish Writers Institute

 The Lab fellows develop and produce untold and lesser-known Jewish stories, or familiar stories retold in innovative ways and for new audiences.
 Working with each other, and with support from accomplished mentors, they participate in professional workshops, consultancies and Jewish educational experiences that elevate the material.

-Applications for our third cohort are now closed.
-Join our mailing list to stay informed about future opportunities.
+Applications for our fourth cohort will open in late May of 2026.
+Join our mailing list to stay informed.

 Timeline & Info